The-AI-Alliance/community/CONTRIBUTING.md

 git commit -s
 ```

 > **Tip:** If a commit is created that did not include the `-s` option, the original commit message can be edited by using the `git commit -s --amend` command.
 A "force push" must be done afterward to add the amended commit to a PR.
+See this [StackOverflow post](https://stackoverflow.com/questions/13043357/git-sign-off-previous-commits) for more information.

 Consider creating a git _alias_ that permanently adds the `-s` flag to all commits.
 For example, let's define a `cs` alias for this purpose: